 Tumal Orto Galdibe

 My name is Tumal Orto Galdibe.
-I am a pastoralist from the Chalbi Desert in northern Kenya, located at the foot of the Hurri Hills Grazing Fields near Maikona Village in Marsabit County, and I make a living raising goats, sheep and camels.
+I am an indigenous pastoralist from the Chalbi Desert in northern Kenya, located at the foot of the Hurri Hills Grazing Fields near Maikona Village in Marsabit County, and I make a living raising goats, sheep and camels.
 This is my livelihood, and my life, as it was of my ancestors for the last 235 years.
 I hope the next generations will be able to continue this traditional way of life, too.